 What are implants?

 A dental implant is an artificial root which is gently inserted into the jaw bone.
 After a period of 3 months, your bone cells fuse to the surface of the implant, thus allowing them to support a restoration such as a bridge or crown.
-In patients with loose dentures, dental implants can also be used to stabilise them.
+Dental implants can also be used to stabilise patients with loose dentures.

 Once the implant has fused to the bone, a post is then screwed into the implant.
 A crown can then be cemented to the post.
 For larger gaps, multiple implants may be required.